• Home |

 Capacity

-Although actual capacity varies by model, 9mm offers greater capacity than most other popular concealed carry cartridges.
-Because 9mm rounds are smaller than .40 S&W or .45 ACP, they don’t take up as much space in a magazine, which allows for greater round capacity.
+Although actual capacity varies by model, 9mm offers greater capacity than many other popular concealed carry calibers.
+Because 9mm rounds are narrower than .40 S&W or .45 ACP, they don’t take up as much space in a magazine, which allows for greater capacity.

 Cost and Availability

 The 9mm is one of the most popular cartridges on the market today.
 There is no shortage of 9mm pistols or ammo to choose from.
-Every major manufacturer offers multiple gun models, with everything from autoloaders to revolvers, subcompact to full size.
+Every major American handgun manufacturer offers multiple models spanning everything from autoloaders to revolvers, subcompact to full-size.
 There are also hundreds of defense-specific loads for shooters to choose from.

 The .380 Automatic Colt Pistol (also called ".380 Auto" and ".380 ACP") was introduced in 1908.
 It was designed for the blowback pistols of the time.
 Compared to more modern pistol cartridges, the .380 ACP lacks power, speed, and terminal performance.